 Embedding the value of dissent in the organizational culture

 Given the importance of whistleblowing for safety (as well as for issues such as corporate corruption and other ethical violations), companies should implement policies that protect whistleblowers, and provide them with internal channels to raise concerns.
 Relevant sources of information on this topic:

 PAS 1998:2008 Whistleblowing arrangements code of practice, British Standards Institute, 2008

 Evidence collected by research projects such as Whistling while they work can help inform policy development

-Organizations such as Public Concern at Work can help companies develop their policy on this issue
+Organizations such as Protect in the UK can help companies develop their policy on this issue

 However, whistleblowing is an extreme behaviour, and companies should seek to foster an organizational culture which encourages dissenting views and avoids “organizational silence”, a concept developed by management theorists in the beginning of the century [Morrison and Milliken 2000; Milliken, Morrison, and Hewlin 2003; Pinder and Harlos 2001]:

 the withholding of any form of genuine expression about the individual’s behavioral, cognitive and/or affective evaluations of his or her organizational circumstances to persons who are perceived to be capable of effecting change or redress.